 Call the audience to some kind of action.

-. . . and Martin Luther King's "I Have a Dream Speech"--follow this structure.
+. . . and Martin Luther King's "I Have a Dream Speech".
 Not surprisingly, these elements are also good strategies for you to use in your own oral presentations.
 That's where we're going in the next section.

 Now it's time to plan your structure.
-You've already decided on your Purpose and have chosen a Call to Action.
-What's next?
-A logical structure is a key to a successful presentation, so following the conventions of great oral presentations is a great place to start:
+Following the conventions of great oral presentations is a great place to start:

 Start with an attention-getting opener